 As the executive director of the WSU Alumni Association, Tim, the WSUAA staff and volunteers have increased membership by over 40 percent; dramatically increased alumni engagement in support of WSU; and significantly enhanced the financial strength of the WSUAA to better serve the needs of the university.
 The WSUAA became the fastest growing alumni association in the Pac-10 and then in the country.
 It continues to grow to this day.
 In addition to working in alumni relations, Tim provides the university with marketing and communication counsel.
 His leadership in this area elevated the university’s marketing initiatives to become the most decorated in WSU’s history.
 He also helped launch a new media-relations program which has greatly enhanced the worldwide profile of WSU’s teaching, research and outreach.
 Tim led the production of the popular “Go Cougs” TV campaign which was recognized as one of the top three TV campaigns produced by a university in the world.
 He continues to provide the university with strategic counsel as a senior member of the University Advancement leadership team.

 A Walla Walla native, Tim returned to WSU and eastern Washington in order to make a more meaningful contribution to the university he loves and to enjoy the rolling hills of the Palouse.
 Tim is married to Carin (Hull) Pavish, a fellow 1980 WSU graduate.
-The couple has two children: McKenzie (20) and Ben (17).
-McKenzie is a WSU student, and Ben attends Pullman High School.
-The Pavishes live in a house they built on their 23-acre farm outside Pullman.
+The couple has two children: McKenzie and Ben.
+The Pavish's live in a house they built on their 23-acre farm outside Pullman.